 Your dedicated UK Office

-HBS London Limited provides discreet, personally tailored Family Office and Asset Management services.
+HBS London Ltd provides bespoke Asset management and Family Office services.

-Drawing upon our international network of offices and partners, our mission is to help you manage, control and grow your wealth, with a first class service tailored to your requirements, combined with the flexibility that the best family offices can provide.
+Drawing upon our international network of partners and custodians, our mission is to help you manage, control and grow your wealth, with a first class service tailored to your requirements, combined with the flexibility that the best family offices can provide.

 Meet the team

 Partner, Head of HBS London